EU top official clashes with Polish PM over rule of law

 “The rule of law is the glue that binds our union together,” von der Leyen said.

-At the heart of the dispute is the question of who should have the most power within the 27-nation bloc — each individual nation over its citizens or the EU institutions over the member nations.
-It was the prime mover behind the exit of Britain from the EU, and it has stirred passions in several eastern and central European nations like Poland and Hungary.
+At the heart of the dispute is the question of who should have the most power within the bloc — each individual nation over its citizens or the EU institutions over the member nations.
+It was the prime mover behind the exit of Britain from the EU, and it has stirred passions in several Eastern and Central European nations like Poland and Hungary.

-Morawiecki described Poland as a nation that is being intimidated and attacked by an EU whose top court issues rulings that aim to take more and more power away from its member states.
-He insisted that the EU must remain a union of sovereign states until the time that all its members agree by treaty to give up more of their own national powers.
+Morawiecki described Poland as a nation that is being intimidated and attacked by an EU whose top court issues rulings that aim to take more and more power away from its nations.
+He insisted that the EU must remain a union of sovereign states until all its members agree by treaty to give up more of their own national powers.

 “We are now seeing a creeping revolution taking place by way of verdicts of the European Court of Justice,” he said.

-Morawiecki defended his country’s stance that the highest law of Poland is the country’s constitution and that stands above any other law.
+Morawiecki defended his country’s stance that the highest law in Poland is the country’s constitution.
 He insisted that Poland abides by EU treaties and brushed off comment from opponents of his government who fear that the court’s ruling has put the country on a path to a possible exit from the EU.

 Morawiecki also said he sees double standards in the EU rulings on Poland’s changes to its judiciary, noting that each country has its own judicial system, with politicians electing judges in some cases.